 - Add value.
 Give away brilliant free stuff on your website (be like Louise Harnby!).

 - Record outcomes – “What gets measured gets improved”.

 Time for coffee and CAKE!
 Marieke Krijnen even brought Stroopwaffels from Amsterdam.

 Next, Matt Deacon, Project Manager at Wearset, conference sponsors, talked about the pressures that publishers, in this case academic experts, are against.
 Pressures from profit-driven markets, the internet, expectations on speed of delivery, globalisation and increased competition.
 All affecting editors.

 He asked if artificial intelligence and natural language processing apps are going to take our jobs?
 No. Context, style and subtlety of language need the human element.
-Automaton tools (such as PerfectIt) mundane tasks and reduce the time taken to edit, leaving us to focus on language and sense.
+Tools (such as PerfectIt) help with mundane tasks and reduce the time taken to edit, leaving us to focus on language and sense.

 Matt gave guidance on how to future-proof editing: spot change, embrace and innovate, and spearhead development.
 How can we as editors encourage standardisation of templates amongst publishers?
 He suggested that the SfEP has a role to play in encouraging cleaner formats for editing by sharing discussions with publishing clients.
 Food for thought.